Credentialing & Enrollment Services

 Timeline acceleration factors:

-- Starting the process 90-120 days before the provider’s billing start date
+- Starting the process 90-120 days before the provider’s start date

-- Complete CAQH profile with all current documents before applications are submitted
+- Complete CAQH profile with all current documents before submission

 - Responding to deficiency requests within 24-48 hours